 Quels sont les éléments que vous utilisez <forte>régulièrement</forte> ?

-Protect Your Variables
+Protecting Your Variables

 Most surveys comprise questions with dropdowns, multiple choice answers, numeral inputs, and variables, so preserving the formatting of such data is crucial to efficient survey translation.

 Variables denote information that can change with every survey response.
 Hence, the variables have to be preserved, unmodified, and must appear in the right place in translation.
-The variable names must not be translated.

 Here is an example of a sentence with two variables, :min and :num